-Traditional Dresses of Uttarakhand – Pahadi Attire
+Traditional Dress of Uttarakhand for Men and Women – Pahadi Attire

 Uttarakhand is situated on the Northside of India.
 The heritage of Uttarakhand is rich and has been very well-maintained.